 Therefore, it is necessary to identify the public entity or institutions responsible for provision of the public service related to the implementation of drug policies, in the scope of this report drug control measures and interventions.
 The government authorities, public institutions and services, as well as government funded private actors (NGO’s, service providers etc.) responsible for the implementation of drug initiatives on the different competency levels have to be inventoried.

-Then, the next step is to identify who finances these providers of drug related control initiatives.
+Then, the fourth step is to identify who finances these providers of drug related control initiatives.
 This implies that a public expenditure analysis proceeds from the perspective of the different public authorities who are competent for the respective aspects of the drug policy.
 Depending on the structure of the government, expenditure from all relevant national, regional or local government institutions directly or indirectly associated with drug policy should always be included.

-The next step to consider is to classify service provision and public expenditure according to the public function they are serving.
+The fifth step to consider is to classify service provision and public expenditure according to the public function they are serving.
 As mentioned, to classify public expenditure it is necessary to identify the competent authorities in order to establish where the incurring costs for expenditure are deriving from.
 To know for which ends public expenditure is used, it needs to be classified according to the different sectors of government relevant to drug policy.
 When estimating public expenditure on drug policy, need to be note that such expenditure is often embedded in policy projects with broader objectives.
 Therefore, it is important to look beyond the expenditure exclusively used for drug policy and also include spending intended for broader policy domains that are indirectly but significantly contributing to drug policy or impacting on it.

 Obtaining data